learnitall/pipxe4/README.md

 * [TianoCore EKD2's Notes]
 * [Notice in pftf/RPi4 Readme]

+## GZIP Image Support

+By default iPXE does not come built with GZIP image support.
+To enable this, run the same steps as above, but rather than `make -C /opt disable-ram-limit`,
+use: `make -C /opt enable-gzip`

+For more information on this, check out:

+* [ipxe/ipxe#d7bc9e9]
+* [imgextract]

 ## How it works

 The [Raspberry Pi Boot] process essentially does the following: